-The E&H School of Health Sciences campus in Marion, VA includes state-of-the-art instructional, research, and clinical facilities.
+The E&H Health Sciences campus in Marion, Virginia includes state-of-the-art instructional, research, and clinical facilities.
 The 15-acre campus is located on the former site of the Smyth County Community Hospital.

 Smyth Hall was renovated in 2013 to house the College’s first health sciences graduate program, the Doctor of Physical Therapy.
 This building was further renovated in 2016 to accommodate the relocation of the Mel Leaman Free Clinic to the Emory & Henry Health Sciences Campus.
-Several instructional and research labs remain in Smyth Hall and are shared by all of the health sciences graduate programs, including the Gross Anatomy Lab, Dry Anatomy Lab, Clinical Skills Lab, and two research labs.
+Several instructional and research labs remain in Smyth Hall and are shared by all of the health sciences graduate programs.